I Disagree: Background and release

+The fourth track on the album, "Anything Like Me" received a black and white music video, and was released on the same day as the album.
+It was directed by Jesse Draxler and co-directed by Poppy.
+Another music video from the album for "Sit / Stay" was released in March, and was fully directed by Poppy.
+In April, Sumerian announced through an Instagram livestream that a deluxe version of I Disagree would be released in the summer.
+In July, a song called "Khaos x4" was released as the fifth and final single from the album, followed by the announcement of a deluxe edition of the album called I Disagree (More).
+The reissue was released in August and featured four additional tracks including the album's fifth single.

+To promote the album, Poppy embarked on the Threesome Tour along with Bring Me the Horizon and Sleeping with Sirens, and the later I Disagree Tour, the Eurasia dates of which were canceled due to the COVID-19 pandemic.

 Composition

-I Disagree has been described as an avant-garde, heavy metal, pop, pop-metal, electropop, industrial rock, rock, nu metal, kawaii metal, hard rock, and industrial record.
+I Disagree has been described as an avant-garde, heavy metal, pop, pop-metal, electropop, industrial rock, rock, nu metal, hyperpop, kawaii metal, hard rock, and industrial record.

 The album incorporated elements of art pop, dubstep, experimental pop, industrial metal, alternative metal, progressive metal, thrash metal, electronic, metalcore, deathcore, post-grunge, progressive rock, pop-punk, dream pop, bubblegum pop, alt-pop, acoustic pop, R&B, J-pop, and K-pop.

 Speaking in an interview with Kerrang!, Poppy said "I've never said my music is metal, but I do listen to that music."

-Tour

-I Disagree Tour was the fifth headlining tour by Poppy, in support of her third studio album, I Disagree.
-There were four warm-up shows in Australia with an altered setlist that began on December 4, 2019 in Melbourne and ended on December 8, 2019 in Brisbane.
-The main tour began on January 22, 2020 in San Francisco and ended on February 21, 2020 in Los Angeles.
-An additional European leg was scheduled to begin on March 12 and end on March 30, 2020 but it was eventually cancelled due to the COVID-19 pandemic.